Skip to main content

 A note on commercial-register data

-The registry fields (company_register_court, register_date_*) are populated only for German, Austrian, and Swiss companies today, and only for entries appearing in the commercial register from January 2026 onwards.
-Companies outside that scope have null register attributes and are excluded from any filter on those fields.
-The rest of the dataset (~20M companies across 232 countries) is unaffected.
+The registry fields (company_register_court, register_date_*) are populated only for German, Austrian, and Swiss organizations today, and only for entries appearing in the commercial register from January 2026 onwards.
+Organizations outside that scope have null register attributes and are excluded from any filter on those fields.
+The rest of the dataset (~20M organizations across 232 countries) is unaffected.
+This isn’t an API restriction, it’s the current state of the underlying source data.
+Coverage expands over time.

 Pagination